UKR-PROJECTS/Anime-Media-Upscaler/README.md

   <img src="src/favicon.ico" alt="App Icon" width="64" height="64" />
 </p>

-real-esrgan-gui is a powerful, open‑source desktop application built with PyQt6, leveraging Real‑ESRGAN AI models and FFmpeg to batch upscale your favorite anime images and videos with ease
+sharpify-gui is a powerful, open‑source desktop application built with PyQt6, leveraging Real‑ESRGAN AI models and FFmpeg to batch upscale your favorite anime images and videos with ease

 ---